How can immersive technologies (VR/AR) foster meaningful education and travel experiences during the pandemic?

 Education is definitely one of the areas that VR/AR technologies can create a significant impact based on the fact that most of the teaching and training is conducted remotely at the moment.
 The current teaching and learning methods through online lectures and classes lack interactivity and versatility; hence, immersive technologies can enhance the way we teach and learn.
 Think about the possibility that a teacher would put a VR headset and ‘teleport’ worldwide during the geography classes using Google Earth.
 Similarly with other school subjects, students can have a virtual visit, which is immersive and engaging, for instance, to the Colosseum of Rome during the history classes.
 A recent Stanford University study conducted with middle school students examined the differences in cognitive learning by comparing the usage of desktop and VR videos to teach about crystal reefs and ocean acidity.
 The study showed that the students who watched the VR videos had higher scores in learning compared to the students who watched the desktop videos.
 In addition, the students who experienced VR videos about the coral reef showed higher scores on the perception of self-efficacy compared to the group who watched the desktop videos.

-2. Virtual visit of Florence, Italy through Google Earth (Photo credits: Google Earth VR, Steam)
+Figure 2.
+Virtual visit of Florence, Italy through Google Earth (Photo credits: Google Earth VR, Steam)

 One major drawback is the costly prices of such technologies, although the devices are becoming more affordable and of higher quality, as time passes.
 Besides, teachers in the universities and especially high schools, have limited access to the technology and VR/AR devices because specific R&D or research groups mostly use them.
 An additional significant factor that has prevented the widespread of VR/AR technologies in teaching relies on the fact that teachers are often scared to implement new technologies in teaching, ensuring that they complement the curriculum goals.
 What is the starting point then?
 Being curious and embracing innovation in teaching!
 In the following steps, have a general understanding of the technology and how you could utilize it in teaching.
 Ideally, if your school has a dedicated lab or environment for VR/AR, that is the first place to go.
 Ask for a general introduction and possibly request to borrow one device that you can explore by yourself.
 If that is not possible, then there is a lot of information about the role of VR/AR in education online.
 Moreover, if your organization does not have professional devices, you can start by experimenting with more affordable options in the market, for example, Samsung Gear VR.
 Entering the world of immersive technologies is still a confusing pathway but fortunately, the accessibility to the VR/AR information and technology is increasing day by day.

-3. Student painting in VR
+Figure 3.
+Student painting in VR

 Which are the subjects that VR/AR can play a critical role in at the moment?